phchen5/phchen5.github.io/_posts/blog-post-1.md

 They are the same!
 In conclusion:

 > Entropy quantifies similarities (or differences) and is the expected value of surprise.
 When a group is more homogeneous, entropy is lower, indicating less surprise.
+When a group is less homogeneous, entropy is higher, indicating more surprise.

 ## Applications of Entropy